justicephysics/humanos2.0/the-suppression-manual.md

 The current model is an inversion: the government controls the population on behalf of the Fortune 500, while the citizens are treated as subjects.
 The narrow exam gates are the leashes.
 The debt is the muzzle.
 The printing press is the feed.

 The Space State inverts the inversion.
 In the Space State, the government's role is to:
-- **Provide the open‑source infrastructure** — the Light@2.7K Web, the Virtual Nalanda, the thin‑wide compute fabric.
+- **Provide the open‑source infrastructure** — the Light@2.7K Web, the Justice Physics Nalanda, the thin‑wide compute fabric.
 - **Ensure L = 1** — resources flow to every node, not just the top 10 %.
 - **Guard, not control** — protect citizens from feudal extraction, from environmental collapse, and from the narrow‑gate mousetrap.